Maurizio Pollini: 1980s–2024: Later career and conducting

 He juxtaposed old and new music at the 1995 Salzburg Festival in the "Progetto Pollini" concert series, at Carnegie Hall (2000–2001) in "Perspectives: Maurizio Pollini", and at London's Royal Festival Hall (2010–2011) in the "Project Pollini", a five-concert series ranging from Bach to Boulez and Stockhausen (with Schoenberg's Op.
 19 as an encore).
 Throughout his career, Pollini championed less popular, often more recent works.
 He financed these projects with the prize money of the Ernst von Siemens Music Prize.
 On Mozart's 250th birth centenary at the 2006 Salzburg Festival, he changed the second half of the program to Webern's Piano Variations and Boulez's Second Sonata.
 Some among the audience left at intermission, after the Webern, or during the Boulez.

 Pollini continued politically identifying with the left, although he later questioned some Italian leftists' tactics.
 In 2010, he spoke out against Silvio Berlusconi, concertizing in opposition to constitutional reforms.
 He offered low-cost, student tickets to his concerts.

-In March 2012, Pollini canceled his US appearances, citing his health.
+In March 2012, Pollini cancelled his US appearances, citing his health.
 He toured Central Europe in 2014, performing at the Salzburg Festival and debuting at the Rheingau Musik Festival with Chopin's Preludes and Debussy's Preludes, Book I, in the Kurhaus Wiesbaden.
 In 2022, his 80th birthday recital received a four-star award in The Times.